junxit/us-congress-bills-109/metadata.md

 - 2006-06-21 — Introduced in House
 - 2006-06-21 — Introduced in House
 - 2006-06-21 — Referred to the House Committee on Government Reform.
+- 2006-07-20 — Committee Consideration and Mark-up Session Held.
+- 2006-07-20 — Ordered to be Reported by Unanimous Consent.
+- 2006-09-20 — Considered under suspension of the rules. (consideration: CR H6810-6812)
+- 2006-09-20 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5664.
+- 2006-09-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-20 — Ms. Foxx moved to suspend the rules and pass the bill, as amended.
+- 2006-09-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6810)
+- 2006-09-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6810)
+- 2006-09-20 — The title of the measure was amended.
+Agreed to without objection.